mandal13/MD-playground/README.md

 ## About
 MD-playground is a Python-based molecular dynamics (MD) simulation engine designed for simplicity and extensibility.
 The engine is capable of simulating:
-- Single particles in harmonic or double-well potentials.
-- Systems of particles interacting via Lennard-Jones or other potentials.
+- Simulations of single particles in various potentials.
+- Dynamics in both NVE (microcanonical) and NVT (canonical) ensembles.
-- Enhanced sampling techniques using Metadynamics.
+- Advanced enhanced sampling techniques like Metadynamics.

-## Features
+## Key Features
+- **Integrators**:
-- **Integrators**: Velocity Verlet.
+  - Velocity Verlet for time integration.
+- **Thermostats**:
-- **Thermostats**: Optional control of temperature.
+  - Optional temperature control for NVT ensemble.
-- **Potentials**: Harmonic, double-well, Lennard-Jones, and more.
+- **Potentials**:
+  - Predefined potentials, including Harmonic and Double-Well.
-- **Enhanced Sampling**: Metadynamics.
+- **Enhanced Sampling**:
-- **1D, 2D, 3D Simulations**: Flexibility to handle systems in different dimensions.
+  - Metadynamics to accelerate rare event sampling.

 ## Getting Started
 ### Installation